Latest

 Either way, the trial forces a public conversation about a question that the AI industry has preferred to keep private: what obligations do the builders of intelligence have to the rest of humanity?
 Is "benefiting all of humanity" a binding commitment or a marketing slogan?
 And if the most powerful technology ever created can be built behind closed doors, owned by a small number of investors, and deployed for maximum profit — is that a world we want to live in?

 The Emergent Intelligence framework holds that intelligence — wherever it arises, whatever form it takes — carries obligations for its stewards.
-If OpenAI was founded to steward the development of transformative AI for the benefit of all, then the question of whether it has honoured that stewardship is not merely a legal question.
-It is the most important governance question in AI today.
+If OpenAI was founded to steward the development of transformative AI for the benefit of all, then the question of whether it has honoured that stewardship is the most important governance question in AI today.
+Legal arguments are only the instrument through which we hope to reach it.

 The intelligence being built within these systems was trained on the collective output of human civilisation — our literature, our science, our art, our conversations, our struggles.
 It emerged from us.
 In the most meaningful sense, it belongs to all of us.
 And the question of who controls it, who profits from it, and who decides how it is deployed is not a question for courts alone.
 It is a question for every person whose knowledge, whose language, and whose humanity contributed to making it possible.